top of page

 A livable income.

 However, with the influx of live painters in the past few years, the landscape of the market has changed drastically.
 Suddenly it seems like everyone wants to cash in on live painting.
-I've seen people who never took an art class after high school offer themselves as a proffessional.
+I've seen people who never took an art class after high school offer themselves as a professional.
 I've seen invitation artists, calligraphers, and even florists decide to take up live painting because they see stars in their eyes of the potential income.

 But with this influx of new, inexperienced live painters, something is shifting in the market: the prices.
 Suddenly the new inexperienced artists are charging in the hundreds for their work instead of the industry standard starting in the $2,000 range.
-And the trend is lowering the expectation of potential clients, so that when they see experienced professional live painter pricing, they don't understand why it's "so high".
+And the trend is lowering the expectation of potential clients, so that when they see experienced professional live painter pricing, they don't understand why it's "so high."

 I encourage new live painters because I want artists to have a way to make a livable income, but instead the industry is shifting to poverty line prices with the historical expectation that all artists have faced- to under value their work.
 Now, it is becoming more and more difficult for ANY artists to make a livable wage with live painting, and it breaks my heart.

-So how does this effect you as a client?
+So how does this affect you as a client?
 Surely budgets for your wedding may be tight, and you would love a live painting experience you can afford.
 However I recommend to temper your expectations if you are picking one of those new, inexperienced artists.
 You may otherwise learn too late that it would have been worth it to invest the right amount of money into the biggest life long souvenir of your wedding that will stay in your family for generations.

-I know many potential clients are not nessecarily experienced at identifying good art from bad, and of course this is subjective as well.
+I know many potential clients are not necessarily experienced at identifying good art from bad, and of course this is subjective as well.
 But here are a few tips to check to make sure you are booking a professional artist who can deliver on what they promise you.

 1. They have a website.